| 4 min read

 If you have moved to p=reject, your users might get bounce messages when emailing lists or alumni addresses.

-The hard truth: You cannot fix this in your DNS.
+The hard truth: you cannot fix this in your DNS.
 The forwarding server is misconfigured (not using ARC or SRS properly), but you did everything the right way in your DNS setup.
+If you need help with the DNS configuration, our DMARC generator can help.

 What to say: “The error is occurring at the forwarding server.
 They are forwarding email without preserving the authentication headers (ARC).
 Our strict security policy prevents unauthorized servers from sending mail as us.”